cudev/game-feed/README.md

 ```
 Main purpose of the interface is to retrieve a game from a provider and `yield` it.
 An implementer must
 also be able to count all games from a provider.

-Package is shipped with a few retrievers for popular providers such as [Spilgames](http://www.spilgames.com/).

 ----